 What Are Wood Mites?

-They look a lot like cobwebs.
+They look like cobwebs.
 So if you find “cobwebs” on your wood, then there’s a good chance you have wood mites.
 You can get it inspected or try to inspect it yourself.
 Just don’t pay for their removal if you’re not sure they are there.

-Where To Look For Wood Mites
+Where Do Wood Mites Live?